 What about stock mutual funds and bond mutual funds?

 The short answer is to STAY AWAY FROM mutual funds.

 Mutual funds are generally professionally and actively managed by fund managers.

-In other words, you are better off putting your money in a passively managed index ETFs which closely tracks the stock market index return.
+In other words, you are better off putting your money in passively managed index ETFs that closely tracks the stock market index return.

 What’s more, mutual funds charge higher fees (typically 1 to 1.5%)

 Compared to mutual funds, ETFs have much cheaper fees which are less than 0.5%.

 That’s only about a 1% difference in fees, BUT this small 1% can significantly reduce your returns over the years.